 It’s quick and easy to get access and you can visit the page over and over to print out material and find new material!

 And also includes a handy checklist: Steps & Checklist for a Successful Duck Hatch

 It’s important to decide how many eggs will be hatching at one time.
 There are many different models to choose from, all able to hatch varying amounts.

 And it’s important to note that not every egg will hatch.
 Some eggs may be infertile, not develop correctly, or have a small crack for example.
 So in estimating how many eggs to hatch, keep this in mind.

-Think about the size of chicken yard you have available, how many eggs a day you potentially need and if the funds and appropriate tools to care for the chickens are available.
+Think about the size of the chicken yard you have available, how many eggs a day you potentially need, and if the funds and appropriate tools to care for the chickens are available.

 • Space available for hatching

 The space available in your house or situation will also determine which size egg incubator is suitable.
 Some are small enough to fit on a counter, while the one we own, is quite big and sits on the floor.